acodercat/php-jwk-to-pem/README.md

 -----END PUBLIC KEY-----
 ```

-You can also convert multiple JWKs by using `multipleToPem`:
+You can also convert multiple JWKs by using `multipleToPEM`:

 ``` php
 $PEMs = $jwkConverter->multipleToPEM($jwkSet);